eliottjohnson/Obsidian-Vault/Eliott/Stray Fields/Multipole field component in MU62.md

 We probe the field transversely at different s-steps along the particle trajectory inside the vaccum pipe that has a total width of 70 mm, see [[MU62#MU62 Beam pipe aperture]]

+We run a loop for each point in the track we save the $B_{y}$ field perpendicularly to the track  and run a polyfit of third order on By as a function of $x_{\perp}$

+Each field component is then the polyfit constant divided by $B\rho$

+## Compute the s along the track

+We then use pythagoras to compute the s-length along the track